apache/beam/learning/tour-of-beam/learning-content/README.md

 - Make your changes and test them
 - Commit your changes and push them to your branch
 - Create a pull request
-- Check that Example CI workflow status allows mergeing
+- Check that Example CI workflow status allows merging
 - Please make sure that your contributions follow our code of conduct and contributing guidelines.
 - New examples/learning materials will be uploaded after PR is merged with a automated CD workflow